IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/ex1.2-using-action-sequences/sequences.md

 1. Test each action to verify it is working.

-  The function `split` takes the single string `hello world` and splits it into a JSON map of the individual `strings` using space as the delimiter.
+  The function `split` takes the single string `hello world` and splits it into a JSON map of the individual `strings` using the space character as the delimiter.

   ```bash
   ibmcloud fn action invoke split --result --param text "Hello world"